-Attention Deficit Creator Disorder: As of 2013, the site has four ongoing comics all created by Peter, along with humorous articles added every other week or so.
+Attention Deficit Creator Disorder: As of 2018, the site has four ongoing comics all created by Peter, along with humorous articles added every so often.
 He also has to edit the publication, BANG!
-The Entertainment Paper.
+Magazine.

 Creator Backlash: Peter won't avoid admitting his discontent with some of his old, discontinued series, such as Riot Act and Marin Meadow .

 The website celebrated the 25th anniversary of Free Spiritnote the anniversary of when ABC televised the pilot, as opposed to when the show began its regular Sunday night airings with this banner◊, and a review of the last episode ABC aired, "Blast From the Past".